delemottelab/string-method-swarms-trajectories/README.md

 + **mdrun_options_restrained=list_of_strings (default: [ ] )**:
  Same as mdrun_options_stereed but for restrained simulations.
 + **grompp_options=list_of_strings (default: [ ])**:
  Options for grompp commands.
-Usefull for example to add ["-maxwarn", "1"].
+Useful for example to add ["-maxwarn", "1"].
 + **use_plumed=bool (default: false)**:
 Use [plumed](https://www.plumed.org/) instead of gromacs' code.